 Do have any advice for architects or firms struggling with the situation?

 This pandemic could be a blessing to accelerate solutions to challenges that have existed all along.
-If we as individuals and designers become positive agents of change and work together as a collaborative society where psychologist, designers, biologist, policy makers all work together, we have the chance to create places that take cities and the human spirit to the highest levels.
+If we as individuals and designers become positive agents of change and work together as a collaborative society where psychologist, designers, biologists, policymakers all work together, we have the chance to create places that take cities and the human spirit to the highest levels.